 If you’re new to Centr, or even if you’re not, you’ll notice we’re big fans of the phrase “functional training”.
 Functional training, or training that works on movements and strengths you need to live rather than the single-muscle, high-rep moves used for aesthetics, is essential for building a strong core.
 Some simple and effective functional moves to introduce include standard planks and side planks, rollouts, walking lunges and mountain climbers.

 Once you’re comfortable with those, throw in some anti-rotation exercises, which focus on stabilizing the core and preventing movement in the lumbar spine.
 The Pallof press looks deceptively simple but will soon make you long for the 100-sit-up drills of your childhood nightmares.
 Pull a band, or loaded cable, to tension at chest height, then – without twisting toward the tension – press the cable/band forward from your chest, hold it there, then return to your chest.
 Repeat until you’ve done a set of 30 seconds, then do that another two times with short rests in between.

 “I’m working my core right now”

-Finally, another handy way to maximize your "core" training is to throw in some ambient "core" work.
-If you’re on the bench for international chest day, or doing pullovers, don’t let your body go dead from the waist down.
-Instead, brace your core, drawing it in toward your spine, to help stabilize yourself and move the weights.
+Finally, another handy way to maximize your core training is to throw in some ambient core work.
+If you’re on the bench for chest day, or doing pullovers, don’t let your body go dead from the waist down.
+Instead, brace your core, drawing it in toward your spine, to help stabilize your body and move the weights.
 Maintain this mind-muscle connection during every workout and before you know it, when someone says “sit-ups”, you’ll be able to smile like Mariah and say, “I don’t know them”.